top of page

 point of view

-One of the more difficult but important steps in making sure people are aligned on the same vision is to write a strong point of view statement; Sometimes referred to as a problem statement.
+One of the more difficult but essential steps in ensuring people are aligned on the same vision is to write a strong point-of-view statement, also called a problem statement.
 This is a powerful statement that reminds everyone what we are creating, who it is for, why it is important, and how we will measure success.

 Design, build, support, and reflect